rsksmart/devportal/docs/01-concepts/rif-suite/rif-token/index.md

 description: "Information about the RIF token, where to obtain it, how to transfer it, and technical details on its token standard"
 ---

-The RIF Token allows any token holder to consume the services that are compatible with the [RIF architecture](/concepts/rif-stack/).
+The Rootstock Infrastructure Framework (RIF) Token allows any token holder to consume the services that are compatible with [RIF Tools](/concepts/rif-suite/).

 ## RIF (RIF Token in Mainnet)